yezixbei/WeeWaze/README.md

-# WeeWaze: Traffic Visualization at Scale
+# WeeWaze: Traffic Visualization from SFMTA

 ## Introduction

-The economic cost of traffic congestion exceeds $500 billion a year and is projected to get worse over time as more people move into cities.
-Having access to fine-grained historical traffic patterns is useful for data analysts who wants to visualize the data and data scientists running traffic prediction algorithms.
+The economic cost of traffic congestion exceeds $500 billion a year; having access to fine-grained historical traffic patterns is useful for running prediction algorithms.

-WeeWaze is a project I built while I was a data engineering fellow at Insight Data Science.
-The purpose of WeeWaze is to translate approximately 100GB of GPS logs from SFMTA into a format that can be used to dynamically generate historical traffic patterns in San Francisco given an arbitary time range.
-I built a scalable pipeline that supports ad hoc queries, a single page application that interacts with the user, and a REST API that interfaces with the entire dataset post transformation.
+I worked on WeeWaze as a data engineering fellow at Insight Data Science.
+The purpose is to translate approximately 87GB of GPS logs from SFMTA into a format that can be used to dynamically generate historical traffic patterns in San Francisco given an arbitary time range.
+I built a data pipeline that supports ad hoc queries, an SPA (single page application) that interacts with the user, and a REST API that interfaces with the entire dataset post transformation.
 Take a look at the API inside [root/app_public](https://github.com/yezixbei/WeeWaze/tree/master/app_api).
 See a demo of the live website on heroku:  [http://bit.ly/WeeWaze](http://bit.ly/WeeWaze).

 ![weewaze_front_page](app_public/src/assets/pics/weewaze_front_page.png)